How to Watch the WNBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Liberty travel to face the Storm on Tuesday at 9:00 PM ET.
+The Sparks take to the home court of the Storm on Tuesday at 10:00 PM ET.

 How to Watch